Skip to Main Content

 christel-a-croxen-attorney.jpg (1)

-Christel A. Croxen
+Christel A. Croxen, senior shareholder

 Christel joined Gjesdahl Law, P.C. in 2015, after clerking for two years with the Cass County District Court.
 Christel learned early in her practice she wanted to focus primar…